leonardust/RestAssuredTestNGFramework/README.md

 ## Github

-- create repository in github and execute commands in terminal
+- create repository in GitHub and execute commands in terminal

 ```bash
 git init